-1. Daily weight gains will be computed for all market steers weighed in at the Larimer County Beef Weigh Day.
-2. The animal must be entered in the Larimer County Fair Market

-Beef classes.
-Entry in class will be automatic.

-3. Market Steers and Market Heifers will have separate contest classes.

-4. The final weight will be taken as animals are unloaded upon arrival at check-in for Larimer County Fair.
+- 1. Daily weight gains will be computed for all market steers weighed in on the Larimer County Beef Weigh Day. - 2.
+The animal must be entered into the Larimer County Fair Market Beef classes.
+Entry in class will be automatic. - 3.
+Market Steers and Market Heifers will have separate classes. - 4.
+The final weight will be taken as animals are unloaded upon arrival at check-in for Larimer County Fair.

-Beef Herdsmanship
+Beef Herdsmanship Contest

-1. Cleanliness of stall with stall card - 20 points

-- 2. Cleanliness of animal -20 points - 3.
-Cleanliness of surrounding area 20 points

-4. Participation in species designated workshops prior to fair -20 points

-- 5. Participation in department activities 20 points

-- a.
-Spread shavings in show arena.

-- b.
-Pickup after shows around seating area.

-6. Awards will be presented to the individual or family who does the best job during County Fair.

-7. Superintendents or designated individuals will determine the winners.
+- 1. Cleanliness of stall with stall card 20 points - 2.
+Cleanliness of animal 20 points - 3.
+Cleanliness of surrounding area 20 points - 4.
+Participation in species designated workshops prior to fair 20 points - 5.
+Participation in department activities 20 points - a.
+Spread shavings in the show arena. - b.
+Pickup after shows around seating area. - 6.
+Awards will be presented to the individual or family who does the best job during the County Fair. - 7.
+Superintendents or designated individuals will determine the winners. - 8.
+Prior entry not required.
+All exhibitors will be evaluated.